Need to Know

 - Winner of the 2021 Acquia Engage Leader of the Pack in Education Award.

-Albany Law School is an American Bar Association accredited law school situated in New York’s capital.
-Offering a wide variety of courses, seats in law clinics, seminars, and co-curricular offerings, Albany Law prides itself on experiential learning inside and outside the classroom.
+Albany Law School is an American Bar Association accredited law school in New York’s capital.
+Albany Law prides itself on experiential learning inside and outside the classroom by offering a wide variety of courses, seats in law clinics, seminars, and co-curricular offerings.

-Albany Law partnered with Northern to develop a digital experience representing all of Albany’s law centers while remaining true to their brand and providing an intuitive user experience for prospective students.
+Albany Law partnered with Northern to develop a digital experience representing all of Albany’s law centers while remaining true to its brand and providing an intuitive user experience for prospective students.

-Albany Law’s legacy website ran on an outdated Sharepoint environment, with a design that did not meet their primary audience’s needs.
-Outdated functionality pieced together with multiple integrations posed difficulties for internal staff to manage content and lacked flexibility.
-Overall, Albany Law wanted to ensure that the site content reflected their brand, highlighted their key differentiators, and was easy to follow for prospective students.
+Albany Law's legacy website used an outdated Sharepoint CMS with a design that didn't meet its primary audience's needs.
+Outdated functionality combined with multiple integrations posed difficulties for internal staff to manage content and lacked flexibility.
+Overall, Albany Law wanted to ensure that the site content reflected its brand, highlighted its key differentiators, and was easy to follow for prospective students.

-To convert prospective students into applicants and registerees, Albany Law needed a new digital experience that would support students through the three phases of their decision-making process: exploration, validation, and execution.
-The new platform had to promote their brand with new cohesive positioning throughout and present a unified user experience across their subsites for their centers.
+To convert prospective students into applicants and registerees, Albany Law needed a new digital experience to support students through the three phases of their decision-making process: exploration, validation, and execution.
+The new platform had to promote its brand with new cohesive positioning throughout and present a unified user experience across its subsites for its centers.

 Primary audience alignment

-Seven sites integrated into one with custom search
+Seven sites integrated into one with a custom search

-To complement the new site architecture and help users find the information they need, Northern implemented a SOLR faceted site search via Azure, breaking results into categories.
-Custom search functions helped facilitate effective search across two unique content blocks, the program and courses versus the enhanced staff directory.
-The course directory pulls course content into the website, automatically including updates.
-Content managers can populate course content throughout the site by only changing course information in one location.
-Single-sign-on access via Azure allows students and staff to remain logged in across Albany Law properties, creating a smoother user experience.
+To complement the new site architecture and help users find the information they need, Northern implemented a SOLR faceted site search via Azure, breaking results into categories, one for the program and course search block and a second for the enhanced staff directory.
+The course directory pulls course content into the website, automatically adding updates.
+Course information can be populated throughout the site, and content managers only need to change course information in one location.
+Single-sign-on access via Azure allows students and staff to remain logged in across all Albany Law properties, creating a smoother user experience.

 Brand Management with Acquia Site Studio

 With the implementation of Site Studio, all Albany Law centres use the most updated branding and allow Albany Law’s positioning and key differentiators to shine.
-Site Studio makes the site code and styles available through a drag and drop interface, allowing Albany Law’s internal team to make changes without external development assistance.
-Content editors can see what they’re building and build more quickly without code, using the visual page builder.
-By utilizing Groups for internal user roles and permissions, each department can make changes exclusively to their own group’s content.
+Site Studio makes the site code and styles available through a drag-and-drop interface, which helps Albany Law’s internal team to make changes without external development assistance.
+Content editors can see what they’re building and build more quickly without coding using the visual page builder.
+By utilizing Groups for internal user roles and permissions, each department has access to make changes exclusively to its own group’s content.